The Truth About Barndominiums: Debunking Common Misconceptions

 Photo credit: CNYIS MLS

-Their robust concrete foundations and steel or wood framing structures ensure stability, even during harsh weather conditions.
+Their robust concrete foundations and steel or wood framing structures make them highly durable, even during harsh weather conditions.

 Myth 3: Barndominiums Are Prone to Rust and Corrosion

-Some people assume that because barndominiums often feature metal exteriors, they are more prone to rust and corrosion.
+Some people assume that because barndominiums often have metal exteriors, they are more prone to rust and corrosion.

 However, due to modern advancements in metal coatings and finishes, this is more myth than fact.

-Barndominiums can be constructed using a variety of durable and rust-resistant metals such as galvanized steel, aluminum, or weatherized steel.
+Barndominiums can be constructed using a variety of durable and rust-resistant metals like galvanized steel, aluminum, or weatherized steel.

-These materials are designed to withstand harsh weather and prevent corrosion over time.
+These are specifically designed to withstand harsh weather and prevent corrosion over time.

 Myth 4: Barndominiums Are Noisy

-While barndominiums often incorporate vast, open spaces into their design, owners report that these structures are not inherently noisy.
+While barndominiums often incorporate large, open spaces into their design, owners report that these structures are not inherently noisy.

 Spray foam insulation is a common fix for potential noise problems as it tends to dampen external noise more effectively.